Learn about actual and potential costs

 Buyers should include the date when proposals are due and any other relevant dates (e.g. presentations or final interviews) prior to the contract award.

 Buyers should include the date when the contract begins and ends.

 Evaluate major factors to mitigate risk

 The supply chain risk for commercial real estate brokerage services is low.
-Vendors source an array of inputs from upstream suppliers in order to facilitate their operations, including computer and packaged software wholesalers, internet service providers, copier and office equipment wholesalers and office stationary wholesalers.
-Vendors typically purchase these inputs...
+Vendors source an array of inputs from upstream suppliers to facilitate their operations, including computer and packaged software wholesalers, internet service providers, copier and office equipment wholesalers and office stationery wholesalers.
+Vendors typically purchase these inputs on an...
 Subscribe to learn more.